OpenEvalProject/evals/manuscripts/elife-02557/v2/manuscript.md

 Studies using internal Hox cluster deletions and duplications indeed showed that the relative position of Hox genes, rather than their promoters, determines their responses to activating signals (Tschopp et al., 2009).
 In this view, graded signals emanating from the posterior aspect of the developing embryo would lead to a progressive de-repression of Hox clusters, implying that these clusters would display some directional sensitivity.
 While the nature of the activating factors is elusive, a link with the segmentation clock was proposed (Dubrulle et al., 2001; Zakany et al., 2001).
 Concerning the directional sensitivity, Polycomb group (Pc-G) gene products may play an important role in this process, as the distribution of H3K27me3 marks correlate with the size of the inactive 3D compartments.
 Recently, a somewhat graded distribution of both EZH2 and RING1B, two proteins members of the PRC2 and PRC1 complexes, respectively, was described over the HoxD cluster in ES cells, with the highest signals covering the most ‘posterior’ genes (Li et al., 2011).
 Directionality may therefore derive from a weaker ‘anterior’ repression exerted by the Pc system.
 In this context, progressive alterations of the repressive system should sensitize the transcriptional threshold, while keeping on with directionality.
 This effect was observed in Cbx2−/− mutant embryos (a component of the PRC1 complex formerly known as M33), where the efficiency of the PRC1 complex was moderately decreased: RA treatment resulted in premature yet colinear activation of Hoxd genes (Bel-Vialar et al., 2000).
 Alternatively, collinear activation may rely upon a different kind of model involving for example biophysical forces (Almirantis et al., 2013).
 Future experiments where the process will be witnessed at the cellular level in real time may be informative in this context.

-## Transcriptional maintenance
+### Transcriptional maintenance

 Hox genes are originally activated in the most posterior aspect of the gastrulating embryo.
 This initial wave of activation seems to involve first a poised transcriptional status (Forlani et al., 2003), followed by an apparent anterior forward spreading (Deschamps and Wijgerde, 1993; Gaunt and Strachan, 1994; Gaunt, 2001), which will ultimately lead to the positioning and initiation of the expression domains in the pre-somitic mesoderm (PSM).
 The colinear processing of this early phase may involve preparatory modifications in the chromatin status, making the system poised for activation by factors emanating from posterior cells (Forlani et al., 2003).
 In this view, the observed anterior forward spreading in expressing cells (Deschamps and Wijgerde, 1993; Gaunt and Strachan, 1994; Gaunt, 2001) may reflect a prolonged exposure to low levels of signals diffusing from the posterior end of the primitive streak (Forlani et al., 2003).
 A second (non-exclusive) possibility is that it illustrates the initial difficulty to maintain a robust boundary in Pc repression in a gene cluster where some anterior genes are fully active, with a tendency for the nearby-located genes to be de-repressed and activated.

 However, our results suggest that once the expression is finally established within the PSM, the boundary between the active and inactive compartments remain rather stable for the next couple of days, until the axial skeleton is fully determined.
 In this view, these chromatin domains may represent part of the machinery used to fix a given state of activation and thus translate a temporal parameter into spatial coordinates.
 As such, early heterochronies in Hox gene activation within the PSM will lead to subsequent re-positioning of the expression boundary, as previously observed (Gerard et al., 1997).

-## Long-range contacts
+### Long-range contacts

 By using genetic approaches, it was previously argued that the time-sequenced activation of Hoxd genes primarily uses regulatory influences located within the gene cluster itself (Spitz et al., 2001), with some contributions coming from more distant flanking regions (Tschopp et al., 2009; Tschopp and Duboule, 2011b).
 We now report that such a transcriptional activation is implemented with little-if any-differences in the interaction profiles between the target genes and their neighboring gene deserts, unlike the situation observed during limb development where new contacts appear upon gene activation (Montavon et al., 2011; Andrey et al., 2013).
 However, temporal colinearity does occur within a framework of constitutive long-range interactions, which may provide a scaffold helping the bimodal separation of active and inactive genes to take place.
 Further experiments with mice carrying large re-arrangements of these two gene deserts will be necessary to clearly weight the importance of flanking regions in the implementation of the Hox clock.

-Finally, while the comparison between published HiC data (
+Finally, while the comparison between published HiC data (Dixon et al., 2012) and our 4C datasets are generally highly consistent (e.g., Figure 5, Figure 5—figure supplement 1; Andrey et al., 2013), the data reported here using ES cells raise an apparent paradox.
+HiC analysis in ES cells identified a boundary between topological domains positioned around the Hoxd12 to Hoxd11 gene (Dixon et al., 2012; Figure 5—figure supplement 2D) and such boundaries are thought to impose or reflect a physical separation between the two interaction landscapes (e.g., Nora et al., 2013).
+As a consequence, Hoxd13 should display more interactions with its flanking gene desert than with the other part of the HoxD gene cluster.
+Yet, by using several viewpoints in a 4C set-up, the HoxD cluster in ES cells appears to form a single negative compartment, despite the interspersed presence of this TAD boundary (Figure 1).
+In fact, a detailed analysis of the HiC dataset reveals that the HoxD cluster itself forms a ‘micro-TAD’, displaying strong internal interactions, in agreement with the 4C results reported here.
+As such, we consider it likely that the TAD boundary identified by HiC in ES cells (Dixon et al., 2012) represents an average description of two distinct configurations (Figure 6).
+For each allele, either the most posterior Hoxd13 gene forms stable interactions within the TAD on the centromeric side or, alternatively, the Hoxd11 to Hoxd1 genes interact with the TAD on the telomeric side (Figure 6).
+As a consequence, for each allele the entire HoxD 3D compartment becomes located towards a single TAD, on one side of the cluster with a physical separation from the other side.
+Molecule(s) causing these interactions are elusive and may include proteins that mediate constitutive loops between Hoxd gene promoters and their regulatory elements.
+The CTCF protein, which may play a role in scaffolding TADs, binds multiple sites around the Hoxd13 to Hoxd8 region (Ferraiuolo et al., 2010; Phillips-Cremins et al., 2013).
+Because formaldehyde crosslinking has a very short range of action (Orlando et al., 1997), the system generates a graded pattern of 4C and HiC interactions from the location of the actual binding sites.
+Therefore, while in ES cells and for each allele, TAD borders are likely located at either side of the HoxD 3D compartment (Figure 6A, black lines), our analysis of a large population of cells reflects the equilibrium that exists between these two situations (Figure 6E).
+At later stages, when the HoxD cluster adopts a bimodal 3D organization, the tethering of interactions, as illustrated by the existence of TADs on either side, may help implement the separation between activated and repressed Hox genes, thereby potentially reducing deleterious regulatory interferences and premature activation of the most posterior Hox genes.

 ![Figure 6.](https://cdn.elifesciences.org/articles/02557/elife-02557-fig6-v2.jpg)

 **Figure 6.:** (A) Schematic organization of topological domains in ES cells (from Dixon et al. 2012) matching the centromeric and telomeric gene deserts, with an apparent boundary assigned near the Hoxd11 gene (grey diagonal lines).
 All Hoxd genes in ES cells have considerable interactions on either side of the cluster, suggesting that this border is more diffuse and hence the entire HoxD cluster can be integrated in either TAD (diagonal black lines).
 (B) Various states of activity for Hoxd genes in different samples, analyzed during sequential activation.
 The assigned TAD boundary in ES cells is indicated by the dashed line.
 (C) Conceptual 2D representation of chromatin organization within the HoxD cluster chromatin compartment and surrounding centromeric and telomeric TADs in ES cells.
 (D) Schemes illustrating the dynamics of local 3D compartmentalization for the HoxD cluster (red and blue compartments) vs the constitutive nature of interactions in the context of the surrounding TADs during sequential activation.
 (E) A dynamic equilibrium to explain the paradox in the observed local vs long-range interactions.
 Genes located at the centromeric or telomeric extremities of the HoxD cluster form stable interactions with DNA sequences located with the flanking gene deserts, thereby dragging the HoxD 3D chromatin compartments into either one of the TADs.
-Within a cellular population, this process is in equilibrium, resulting in a read-out where Hoxd genes have a graded preference to interact with either the centromeric or the telomeric deserts, despite being organized into a single 3D chromatin compartment.DOI: http://dx.doi.org/10.7554/eLife.02557.020
+Within a cellular population, this process is in equilibrium, resulting in a read-out where Hoxd genes have a graded preference to interact with either the centromeric or the telomeric deserts, despite being organized into a single 3D chromatin compartment.

 ## Materials and methods

-## Animal care, tissue sampling, ES cell culture and sample preparation
+### Animal care, tissue sampling, ES cell culture and sample preparation

 All experiments were performed in agreement with the Swiss law on animal protection (LPA).
 Tissue samples were isolated at the indicated time points (with maximum 6 hr delay), with day E0.5 being noon on the day of the vaginal plug.
 Tissue pieces for 4C-sequencing, ChIP-sequencing, RNA-sequencing and Reverse Transcriptase-qPCR were isolated in PBS and subsequently transferred to PBS supplemented with 10% Fetal Calf Serum.
 4C-seq and ChIP-seq material was incubated for 45 min with 1 mg/ml collagenase (Sigma-Aldrich, St. Louis, MO), and 4C-seq material was further made single cell using a cell strainer (BD Falcon).